Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Moment Injectivity of piecewise-linear networks

-We begin by showing that PwL moment injectivity is never possible on spaces of \emph{measures}, when the alphabet is \emph{infinite}: \begin{restatable}{prop}{pwlM} For all natural $m,d$ and $n\geq (d+2)/2$, and $\Omega\subseteq \RR^d$ which is not finite, if $\bpsi:\RR^d \to \RR^m$ is piece-wise linear then it is not moment injective on $\Mn$. \end{restatable} \begin{proof} The proof is based on the fact that if $\mu=\sum_{i=1}^n w_i\delta_{\bx_i}$ is supported in a single linear region $L$ of $\bpsi$, then, denoting the parameters of the affine function corresponding to the region $L$ by $\bA \in \RR^{d \times m}, \bb \in \RR^m $, we have that
+We begin by showing that PwL moment injectivity is never possible on spaces of \emph{measures}, when the alphabet is \emph{infinite}: \begin{restatable}{prop}{pwlM} For all natural $m,d$ and $n\geq (d+2)/2$, and $\Omega\subseteq \RR^d$ that is not finite, if $\bpsi:\RR^d \to \RR^m$ is piecewise linear, then it is not moment injective on $\Mn$. \end{restatable} \begin{proof} The proof is based on the fact that if $\mu=\sum_{i=1}^n w_i\delta_{\bx_i}$ is supported on a single linear region $L$ of $\bpsi$, then, denoting the parameters of the affine function corresponding to the region $L$ by $\bA \in \RR^{d \times m}, \bb \in \RR^m $, we have that

 Thus it is sufficient to find two distinct measures in $\Mn $ which are supported in the same linear region, and for which the two sums $\sum_{i=1}^n w_i $ and $\sum_{i=1}^nw_i\bx_i$ give the same value.
 Since $\bpsi$ has a finite number of linear regions while $\Omega$ is infinite, there is some linear region which contains an infinite number of points in $\Omega$.
 Thus, we can choose $d+2$ distinct points $\bx_1,\ldots,\bx_{d+2} $ in this region.
-Since all these points are in $\RR^d$, they must be affinely dependent, which means there exist weights $w_1,\ldots,w_{d+2}$ which are not all zero, such that
+Since all these points are in $\RR^d$, they must be affinely dependent, which means there exist weights $w_1,\ldots,w_{d+2}$, not all of which are zero, such that

-We can now define $k=\lceil(d+2)/2 \rceil$, and set $\mu=\sum_{i=1}^k w_i\delta_{\bx_i} $ and $\mu'=\sum_{j=k+1}^{d+2} -w_j\delta_{\bx_j} $.
+We can now define $k=\lceil(d+2)/2 \rceil$, and set $\mu=\sum_{i=1}^k w_i\delta_{\bx_i} $ and $\mu'=\sum_{j=k+1}^{d+2} (-w_j)\delta_{\bx_j} $.
 According to \eqref{eq:decomposition}, integration of $\bpsi$ over $\mu$ and over $\mu'$ gives the same value, while $\mu \neq \mu'$, and so $\bpsi$ is not moment injective. \end{proof}